Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Dedicated Host, Access to physical server, Compliance or server bound licences, Most expensive
 Dedicated Instances, Instances on hardware not shared with other accounts
 Capacity Reservation, Guaranteed availability in AZ for duration, Pay use or not

+## EC2 Instance Storage
+EBS - Elastic Block Storage Volumes
+Network drive, Can attach to one EC2 Instance, Locked to AZ
+Capacity in GBs and IOPS, Can be changed, Popular General Purpose SSD (gp2)
+Delete on Termination attribute (default true for root drives)
+EBS Snapshots - EBS Volume backup at point in time
+Create volume from snapshot, Can copy across AZ and regions
+Archive storage tier (-75%, 24-72h), Recycle bin (1 day to one year)
+AMI - Amazon Machine Image
+Base image for EC2 instances, Locked to one region
+Public, My AMIs, AWS Marketplace, Popular Amazon Linux 2
+Launch EC2 instance, Install software and configure, Stop instance, Build AMI
+Stored as snapshot, Deregister AMI to delete
+EC2 Instance Builder
+Pipeline with schedule (time or new package version)
+Recipe with source AMI, Components, Test components
+Insfrastructure with IAM role and instance type for pipeline run
+Distribution to regions
+Uses Build and Test EC2 instances, Creates AMI image